segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/page.md

 ------
 `page.referrer` contains the url of the page from which the link or redirect to the current page occurred.

-Please note that this isn't always the case, for example when redirecting to a site through a search engine results page, the user is usually put through an intermediate page which will not contain data about the users search queries(for privacy reasons), therefore the value of the `page.referrer` variable will not be equal to the page that the user actually used to visit the site.
+Please note that this isn't always the case, for example when redirecting to a site through a search engine results page, the user is usually put through an intermediate page which will not contain data about the users search queries(for privacy reasons), therefore the value of the `page.referrer` variable may not be equal to the page that the user actually used to visit the site.

 The value corresponds to the content of the global js-variable `document.referrer`.